findlayvaux/geck0x-blog/site/content/posts/what-is-ethereum-beginner-friendly-guide.md

 ### **Smart contracts can have bugs**

 Most smart contracts can't be changed after they're deployed.
 Bugs stay buggy.
-However, some contracts have upgrade permissions, which is a whole different can of rattlesnakes.
+Forever.
+However, some contracts have upgrade permissions, which is a whole different bag of rattlesnakes.

 ### **Scams everywhere**